Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Inverse variance-flatness relation

 \subsection{Projected variance vs. Hessian flatness}

 The eigenvalues of the Hessian of the loss at a minimum are also often used to indicate the flatness.
-A large eigenvalue correspond to a sharper direction.
-In this section, we study the relationship between eigen-values of the Hessian $H$ of parameters $\vtheta$ at the end point of training and the variances of dropout at corresponding eigen-directions.
-As mentioned in the Preliminary section, we sample the parameters or gradients of parameters 1000 times, that is $N=1000$.
+A large eigenvalue corresponds to a sharper direction.
+In this section, we study the relationship between eigenvalues of Hessian $H$ of loss landscape at the end point of training and the variances of dropout at corresponding eigen-directions.
+As mentioned in the Preliminary, we sample the parameters or gradients of parameters 1000 times, that is $N=1000$.
 For each eigen-direction $\vv_i$ of Hessian $H$, we project the sampled parameters or the gradients of sampled parameter to direction $\vv_i$ by inner product, denoted by ${\rm Proj}_{\vv_i}(S)$.
 Then, we compute the variance of the projected data, i.e., ${\rm Var}({\rm Proj}_{\vv_i}(S))$.